-If the fiance visa is granted then approval will come within a week.
-In 2019, for most cases, the total processing time is running close to 9 months in most cases.
+If the fiance visa is granted then approval should come within a week.
+In 2019, for most cases, the total processing time is running close to 9-10 months in most cases.
 Some cases, however, will process a bit shorter and, more likely, some a bit longer.
 Unfortunately, I expect the overall wait time for fiance visa cases, as well as many other immigration cases, to extend in the coming months.

 You will receive a sealed packet that must not be opened until you come to your port of entry.
 You can read about the sealed packet and other information about what you should do after your interview on the U.S. State Department’s website.

 Once you enter the United States you will have 90 days to marry your U.S. Citizen fiance.
 Your fiance will then file for your green card via a process called adjustment of status.
 The processing of your green card will take place in the United States.
 Currently overall wait times for adjustment of status vary from office to office in the United States.
 You would want to do some research to determine the wait at your local office.
 As a rule of thumb I would expect the wait time to be in the 6-12 month range from start to finish.